 \subsubsection{Action}

 At each decision step $t$, an action $a_t \in A_t$ is defined as selecting the next node (i.e., a new market or the depot) to visit.
-If a new market is selected, the purchaser will visit it and start the next step $t+1$.
-Otherwise, if the depot is selected to visit again, a complete route is formed and the route construction terminates.
+If a new market is selected, the purchaser will visit it and start the next step, $t+1$.
+Otherwise, if the depot is selected to visit again, it means that a complete route is formed, and the route construction terminates.

-Note that an arbitrarily selected action may lead to infeasible solutions, either because 1) the constructed route may not be a simple cycle, or 2) the markets on the route cannot provide any feasible purchasing plan that fulfills the product demands in the second stage.
+Note that an arbitrarily selected action may lead to infeasible solutions, either because 1) the constructed route may not be a simple cycle, or 2) the markets on the route cannot support a feasible purchasing plan that fulfills the product demands in the second stage.
 Therefore, to avoid infeasibility, we introduce two masking rules over the action set $A_t$ at each decision step $t$.
-First, in order to strictly form a simple cycle, markets already in the partial route $\pi^{t}$ are excluded from the action set $A_t$.
-In fact, it makes no sense to revisit a market from the perspective of optimization objective: the traveling cost will increase strictly, but no savings on the purchasing cost can be made by revisiting a market.
-Second, to guarantee the existence of a feasible purchasing plan based on the route, we force the depot to be masked from $A_t$ until the remaining demand $d_k^t = 0$ for all $k \in K$.
-In other words, the purchaser is forbidden to return to the depot unless all product demands can possibly be satisfied from the markets on the current partial route.
-With these two masking rules, our approach is guaranteed to produce a feasible route and purchasing plan regardless of the quality of policy.
+First, to ensure a simple cycle, markets already in the partial route $\pi^{t}$ are excluded from $A_t$.
+In fact, it makes no sense to revisit a market from the perspective of optimization objective, since the traveling cost will increase strictly, but no savings on the purchasing cost can be made.
+Second, to guarantee the existence of a feasible purchasing plan, we mask the depot from $A_t$ until the remaining demand $d_k^t = 0$ for all $k \in K$.
+In other words, the purchaser is forbidden to return to the depot unless all product demands can possibly be satisfied from the current partial route.
+These two masking rules ensure that the MDP always produces a feasible route and purchasing plan regardless of the policy.